pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 Sharing Pulumi with people is a genuine passion found among Pulumians all around the globe but we all know evidence reigns king among engineers who, like any good practitioner, expect proof.
 Evolving your developer workflow with Pulumi gets even better than just easy, it's remarkably powerful and ready for you to adopt in your daily workflows right away too.

 Continue with me for this short "batteries included" DevOps developer experience and see how Pulumi, ESC, and Devcontainers are a cloud ops match made in heaven whether you are developing on remote infrastructures or in the comfort of your own devices.
-The demo app may be a bit light hearted, but the methods we use to get there are so worth it I guarantee you can come away with something new just by trying it yourself.
+The demo app may be a bit light-hearted, but the methods we use to get there are so worth it; I guarantee you can come away with something new just by trying it yourself.

 </details>